xuyouze/MyNotes/SpatialPyramidPooling.md

   * VOC 2007

 # 4. advantages:
-  * Pyramid pooling can generate a fixed-length representation regradlesss of image size/scale,
+  * Pyramid pooling can generate a fixed-length representation regardlesss of image size/scale,
   * SPP uses multi-level spatial bins, which shows robust to object deformations.
   * **SPP-net** can **improve all** CNN-based image classification methods.
   * and in object detection, SPP-net compute the feature maps from the entire image only **once**, then pool features in arbitrary regions to generate fixed-length representations for training the detectors.